-This means that your tax liable worldwide income will be taxed in Georgia, regardless of if it was already taxed in the USA.
-Though certain types of international income might be deemed foreign-source, and therefore tax exempt in Georgia, most types of income that you earn by working remotely from within the borders of Georgia, will not be tax exempt.
+This means that your tax liable worldwide income will be taxed in Georgia, regardless of whether or not it was already taxed in the USA.
+Though certain types of international income might be deemed foreign-source, and therefore tax exempt in Georgia, most types of income that you earn by working remotely from within the borders of Georgia will not be tax exempt.

-In summary, paying your taxes in the US almost never removes any tax liability in Georgia.
+In summary, paying your taxes in the US almost never fully removes tax liability in Georgia.

 So, the only solution for not being taxed twice is to reduce your tax liability on the US side.

 The Foreign Earned Income Exclusion is a program by the IRS to protect the income you earn- while not residing in the USA- from being taxed in the USA, up to a limit of ~$107k USD (2020 figures).
 There are a number of requirements to qualify.

 - You must pass the bona fide residence test, or the physical presence test (see below).